Once you set up your environment you can start your work as an administrator. Your most useful tools can be found in Admin Panel.

 Object states can be used in conjunction with permissions, in particular with the State Limitation.
 Their specific use cases depend on your needs and the setup of your permission system.

 You can use Segments to display specific content to specific Users.
-They are used out of the box in the Targeting block in the Page.
+They are used out of the box in the Targeting and Dynamic targeting blocks in the Page.

 Segments are collected in Segment Groups: